310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% bubble Kaoru %}
 Look, Anzu-chan!
 Look over there!
 There’s an interesting display of fish over there~♪

-It looks like they put all the big crabs and deep-sea fish and any other sci-fi-like marine life in there, so it’s like you’ve “Stepped into a planet completely different from Earth,” or so it says.
+It looks like they put all the big crabs and deep-sea fish and any other sci-fi-like marine animals in there, so it’s like you’ve “Stepped into a planet completely different from Earth,” or so it says.

 I think no one’s been approaching it, probably because it’s kinda eerie.